sam2829/project-4-royal-sam/README.md

 Update Gallery:

-- As a admin I can create, update or delete the gallery photos so that the user can see updated photos of the golf course.
+- As a site admin I can create, update or delete the gallery photos so that the user can see updated photos of the golf course.

 View Gallery: